SAMMISolutions/docs/doc_posts/_faq-general/localisation.md

 - Spanish
 - German

-If you'd like to contribute to the localisation efforts,  <a href='sammi.solutions@gmail.com;'>please let us know!</a>
+If you'd like to contribute to the localisation efforts, [please let us know!](mailto:sammi.solutions@gmail.com)